 Regardless of your diagnosis, it is highly recommended to undergo a series of precise tests and examination procedures in order to have your condition properly and accurately evaluated.
 Consequently, here at our Los Angeles locations we will be able to determine whether you are eligible for VATS or guide you towards another treatment option if your case does not meet the requirements.
-Your physician may order two or more of the following tests prior to suggesting VATS, depending on your diagnosis:
+Dr. Alexander Marmureanu may order two or more of the following tests prior to suggesting VATS, depending on your diagnosis:

 If you do qualify for VATS, the date of your surgery will subsequently be chosen and you will be thoroughly instructed on how to prepare for the intervention.
-On the day of your surgery, you will first be put under general anesthesia after we make sure you do not have a history of allergies to certain drugs.
-A breathing tube will then be attached to your airways to maintain the proper functioning of your lungs and two small incisions will be made in your chest region: one between your ribs, through which a fiber optic camera equipped with a powerful light will be inserted, and another in the same area, through which the appropriate medical instruments will be introduced.
+On the day of your surgery, you will first be put under general anesthesia by the team at the California Heart & Lung Surgery Center after we make sure you do not have a history of allergies to certain drugs.
+A breathing tube will then be attached to your airways to maintain the proper functioning of your lungs and two small incisions will be made by surgeon Alexander Marmureanu in your chest region: one between your ribs, through which a fiber optic camera equipped with a powerful light will be inserted, and another in the same area, through which the appropriate medical instruments will be introduced.

 Unlike traditional thoracoscopic surgery, which involves a significantly larger incision across the middle of your chest bone and the spreading of your ribs, this minimally invasive procedure entails considerably lower risks and a faster recovery.
 After the specific issue is carefully attended to, your incisions will be closed with sutures (stitches) and a sterile dressing will be applied over them to avoid infection.
 The entire duration of your surgery will vary between one and two hours, depending on your condition.